Regional District of Nanaimo | Human Resources & Employment

 POSITION DETAILS

-This is a permanent full-time (35 hours per week) Union position.
-The (2025) rate of pay is $47.77 to $50.28.
-The position offers an attractive benefits package as provided within the collective agreement between the Regional District of Nanaimo and the Canadian Union of Public Employees, Local 401.
+This is a temporary full-time (35 hours per week) Union position for twelve months, with the possibility of ending early or extension based on the operational needs of the department.
+The (2026) rate of pay is $42.09 to $44.30, plus 12.4% in lieu of benefits including vacation and statutory holidays, or the uninterrupted continuation of their benefits package as provided for in the Collective Agreement between the Regional District of Nanaimo and the Canadian Union of Public Employees, Local 401.

 ABOUT THE ROLE